redbasel/wellness_recipes_p4/readme.md

 ![Design](/static/media/webloggedinwf.png 'wireframe logged in user homepage')

-Wireframe of the recipe section of the website.
+Wireframes of the recipe section of the website.